James McAlister

-James Edward McAlister (September 5, 1951 – March 31, 2018) was an American football running back in the National Football League during the 1970s.
-He was drafted by the Oakland Raiders in the sixth round of the 1974 NFL Draft.
+James Edward McAlister (September 5, 1951 – March 31, 2018) was an American professional football running back in the National Football League (NFL) during the 1970s.
+He was drafted by the Oakland Raiders in the sixth round of the 1974 NFL draft.
 He played college football at UCLA, where he was also a star on the track and field team.
 He had the best long jump in the world in 1973 set at home in Westwood.

 In 1974, the World Football League gained a large measure of recognition the day before the NFL draft when the Southern California Sun announced the signing of three potential NFL first-round selections, including McAlister.
 McAlister was one of a trio whose agent, 22-year-old Michael L Trope, decided not to wait for competitive bidding by the NFL.
 "Their value was at a peak, 30% to 35% higher than it would have been later, because of the publicity the WFL could get by our signing," said Trope, who approximated the total package at close to $1 million for his three clients.

 McAlister also played for the Philadelphia Eagles and New England Patriots.
 He was on the cover of Sports Illustrated in 1971.

-McAlister died on March 31, 2018 in Corona, California.
+McAlister died on March 31, 2018, in Corona, California.